Ed Schiebel

 Here are some samples of my work.
 The source can be found on GitHub.
 My CV is on Stack Overflow.

-I've been building a pretty complex single page app using React at my day job, and have been pleased with its performance.
+In a previous job I was building a pretty complex single page app using React, and was pleased with its performance.
 I was curious though.
 Could React be used to build an arcade game, albeit a simple one.
 Breakout is a classic old school game I liked back in the day, and with limited moving parts there was a reasonable chance both React and I would be successful.

 The verdict is, yes, React's virtual DOM can mostly keep up.
 The game plays pretty well.